Auto-Sklearn 2.0: Hands-free AutoML via Meta-Learning: Part I: Portfolio Successive Halving in

 \subsection{Experimental Results}

-In this subsection we now validate the improvements for \poshautosklearn{}.
-First, we will compare the performance of using a portfolio to the previous KND approach and no warmstarting and second, we will compare \poshautosklearn{} to the previous \asklone{}.
+In this subsection, we now validate the improvements for \poshautosklearn{}.
+First, we will compare using a portfolio to the previous KND approach and no warmstarting and second, we will compare \poshautosklearn{} to the previous \asklone{}.